MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-managed-identity-cli.md

 # Create and deploy a Flask Python web app to Azure with managed identity

 In this tutorial, you deploy a Python **[Flask](https://flask.palletsprojects.com/)** code to create and deploy a web app running in Azure App Service.
-The web app uses **[managed identity](/azure/active-directory/managed-identities-azure-resources/overview)** to access [Azure Storage](/azure/storage/common/storage-introduction) and [Azure Database for PostgreSQL](/azure/postgresql) resources.
+The web app uses **[managed identity](/azure/active-directory/managed-identities-azure-resources/overview)** (passwordless connections) to access [Azure Storage](/azure/storage/common/storage-introduction) and [Azure Database for PostgreSQL](/azure/postgresql) resources.

+You can configure passwordless connections to Azure services using Service Connector or you can configure them manually.
+This tutorial shows how to use Service Connector.
+For more information about passwordless connections, see [Passwordless connections for Azure services](Passwordless connections for Azure services).

-This article shows you how to create and deploy a Python web app using the Azure CLI.
+This tutorial shows you how to create and deploy a Python web app using the Azure CLI.
 You can run the command in any environment with the CLI installd, such as your local environment or the [Azure Cloud Shell](https://shell.azure.com).

 ## Get the sample app